-I wrote articles about our fledgling community.
-Many came, and some stayed for the summer, but many left because we did not have private accommodations and the rules were strict about not smoking, drinking, taking drugs or eating meat.
-It was amazing how many people showed up, having just quit one of these habits.
-Richard was much better at spotting these tendencies than I was.
-I learned that coping mechanisms come in many forms, and community was more of a summer event where they developed a skill to cope with daily living, like cooking or gardening.
-Endurance takes discipline, and this was not the forte of some people who arrived eager for a new life which they imagined was perfect, without deep conversations about what it is like living in a community where we live, eat and drink as one.
-Sometimes when they left, they blamed us for creating obstacles in finding their happiness!
+like cooking or gardening.
+Endurance takes discipline, and this was not the forte of some people who arrived eager for a new life which they imagined was perfect, without deep conversations of what it is like living in a community, where we live, eat, work and drink together.
 A few left, blaming us for creating impediments in finding their joy!
-Most had skills that helped us grow exponentially.
-I am still in contact with a few, but life is full.
-Connecting is easiest with FaceBook, so I will post this book there, and if past connections want to know how I lived my life, they can read and re-connect again, which always warms my heart.
-Each participant and volunteer taught me so much, and with the many pictures I have, it will be fun to reminisce, even if I don't remember their names.
-Many photos are stored on my computer's hard drive and take so little room.
-Paige Freeborn and Adrian Dyck, music teachers from Vancouver, attended the Robert Beautty workshops for years and wrote and recorded a magical symphony to accompany our website collages.
+Many had skills that helped us grow exponentially and I am still in contact with them, but life is full.
+Connecting is easiest with FaceBook, so I announced my completed book with the website.
+If past connections want to know how I lived my life they can read and re-connect which always warms my heart.
+Each participant and volunteer taught me so much and with the many pictures I have, maybe one day I will do a collage of the JL volunteers as it would be fun to reminisce, even if I don't remember all their names.
+Many, many photos are stored on my computer's hard drive as they take up so little room.
+Adrian Dyck and Paige Freeborn were music teachers from Vancouver who attended the Robert Beautty workshops for years, Adrian wrote and recorded a magical Celtic symphony to accompany our website videos that showed off the magic of living in the Dell.

-On my birthday, February 2006, Richard proposed, so I consulted Phyllis Chubb, a Vedic astrologer, as Moreen had changed careers and was truck driving.
+On my birthday, February 2006 Richard proposed, so I consulted Phyllis Chubb a Vedic astrologer, as Moreen had changed careers and was truck driving.
 Phyllis said the Labour Day weekend was an auspicious time to join our energies.
-It sounded good to me as I resonate with this holiday and would allow the family an extra day to drive home.
+It sounded good to me as I resonate with this holiday and this would allow the family an extra day to drive home.
 In June, we travelled to Edmonton as Keith was getting married to Brenda.
 Rae drove over with his mom Grace; Mike and Patty arrived from Terrace with their youngest child Jewel; Dale and Susanne gave birth to Logan on June 6, four days before Keith's wedding.
 Keith and Dale had met their wives through a dating service; it seems that is how many people meet these days.

 As the busy summer ended, family and friends arrived at the Retreat Center for our wedding.
 It was an open invitation to whoever wanted to be there, so even a few advertisers showed up.
 Most arrived on Friday and were provided perfect accommodations, filling our place to the max.
 My brother David and Linda loved the tree house, Dale and family stayed in the dorm as it had a private bathroom for their baby, and others enjoyed a cabin with an outhouse or stayed in the lodge.
 Aaron, from Mike's family, and a few neighbours and friends camped.
 Gordon's oldest daughter Isabella was the ring bearer.
 Richard's cousins Ian and Angela brought their two boys, plus Bonita and Tatiana; my grandchildren all played and danced in the Group Room, awaiting the ceremonies.
-A few took videos to remind me of the fun we had.
+A few took videos to remind me of the fun they had.